This post may contain affiliate links, view our disclosure.

 For starters, you can go with one of the following types of tea:

-• Herbal teas, such as hibiscus, rose, chamomile, etc. (which of course are technically “tisanes” and not tea at all)
+Herbal tea, such as hibiscus, rose, chamomile, etc. (which of course are technically “tisanes” and not tea at all)

 Or you can use a non-traditional base other than tea, such as:

-Then you can add milk, cream, or non-dairy milk, such as:
+Then you can add milk, cream, or non-dairy milk, for example:

 Now you can choose a sweetener, which is usually simple syrup (made of equal parts sugar and water).
-However, for even more variations, you can use a flavored simple syrup.
+However, for even more variations, you can use a flavored simple syrup (like vanilla, caramel, etc.).
 It’s quite common to find a variety of fruity flavored simple syrups at a boba café, including flavors like mango, pineapple, peach, coconut, and green apple.

 I’ve seen versions of bubble tea that are served frozen like slushies (like pineapple bubble tea) and blended like smoothies (such as banana bubble tea or mango bubble tea).
 Alternatively, you can serve bubble tea hot.